ekuecks/rcaml/README.md

 ```

 ###ocaml_to_ruby
-Takes an ocaml file and converts it to valid ruby
+Takes an ocaml file and converts it to valid ruby.

-Parameters: input_file, output_file=nil
+Parameters: input_file, output_file=nil.

-If you do not specify an output file, then it will make a new ruby file with the same name as the input file but a .rb extension instead of .ml
+If you do not specify an output file, then it will make a new ruby file with the same name as the input file but a .rb extension instead of .ml.

 ```ruby
 RCaml::ocaml_to_ruby "ocaml_file.ml", "output.rb"
 ```

 ###output.rb
 ```ruby
 def sum(lst)